Q. What if the church closes?

 Q. Our congregation has a unified governing structure (church board or church council).
 Does this make a difference as to how records are kept?

-A. No. Some pastoral charges have combined their official board, sessions, and committee of stewards into one unified church board or council.
+A. No. Some communities of faith have combined their official board, sessions, and committee of stewards into one unified church board or council.
 The need to keep records that contain certain types of information remains unchanged.
-Functions formerly delegated to an official board, session, or committee of stewards must be picked up in whatever system of church government a pastoral charge adopts, including the function of recordkeeping.
+Functions formerly delegated to an official board, session, or committee of stewards must be picked up in whatever system of church government a community of faith adopts, including the function of recordkeeping.